 Overview and Outcomes

-The Master of Arts Educational Administration Option in Higher Education program prepares students for mid career higher education leadership positions.
-Also, the Higher Education Master's degree prepares students interested in enrolling in an Ed.D. or Ph.D.
-Higher Education programs.
+The Master of Arts degree in Educational Administration with a Specialization in Higher Education program prepares students for mid career higher education leadership positions.
+Also, this degree prepares students interested in enrolling in an Ed.D. or Ph.D.
+Higher Education program.
 Specifically, the program is intended to facilitate learning by supporting students who are committed to:

 - Facilitating the development, articulation, and stewardship of a vision of learning that is shared and supported by the higher education community.